 First, let’s talk about prenups.
 They are contracts that couples enter into before marriage, outlining the distribution of assets and responsibilities during the marriage and in the event of divorce and sometimes death.
-Traditionally, these agreements are drafted by lawyers who consider the unique circumstances and desires of each party involved, combined with the applicable state law.
-The primary aim of a prenup is to provide clarity and fairness as to various marital affairs, thereby avoiding future conflicts.
+Traditionally, these agreements were drafted by lawyers who consider the unique circumstances and desires of each party involved, combined with the applicable state law.
+Nowadays, there are reliable online sources to get your prenup (cough, HelloPrenup, cough).

+The primary aim of a prenup is to provide clarity and fairness as to various marital affairs– to avoid future conflicts.
 Things you can include in your prenup might be property distribution, alimony, debt division, joint bank accounts during the marriage, etc. Plus, depending on your state, you can even non-financial matters like pet ownership, infidelity, insurance, engagement ring ownership, and more.

-How AI Might Be Used for a Prenup
+How AI might be used for a prenup

 For example, you could instruct the AI by telling it, “I want a prenup that keeps all property separate and waives alimony,” along with providing a complete list of your financial details.
 Subsequently, the AI tool might produce a contract incorporating specific clauses to ensure the separation of both parties’ finances and the waiver of alimony.
-Bear in mind, that while this may seem foolproof, it’s important to understand the potential issues with this, as we discuss in more depth in the next section.
+Bear in mind that while this may seem foolproof, it’s important to understand the potential issues with this, as we discuss in more depth in the next section.

 AI may be able to expedite the legal research process for lawyers who are looking for case law or statutes regarding prenups.
 For example, if there is new case law on prenuptial agreements, a lawyer might utilize AI to summarize the main takeaways of the legal opinion.
 Non-lawyers may also use this to help them understand different statutes and cases.
 For example, a non-lawyer might use ChatGPT to explain a particularly dense prenup statute in simple, non-legal terms.

 Non-lawyers and lawyers alike may be able to use AI to weigh out different clauses and the pros and cons of such.
-For example, AI may be able to review a person’s finances and goals and determine what are the best clauses for to include based on the database of information it has available.
+For example, AI may be able to review a person’s finances and goals and determine what are the best clauses to include based on the database of information it has available.
 It may also be able to provide an analysis of each clause.
 This can also assist lawyers in advising their clients on the most favorable terms.
 For example, asking AI to explain the advantages and disadvantages of waiving alimony.
-Again, we don’t recommend seeking legal advice from AI, as there are limitations to its expertise unlike a real-life lawyer.
+Again, we don’t recommend seeking legal advice from AI, as there are limitations to its expertise, unlike a real-life lawyer.

 AI may be able to review an existing prenup for inconsistencies, typos, errors, and possibly even legal inaccuracies.
 The ideal scenario would be to input the entire prenup into the AI tool and have it review it as a whole and then give a full, detailed analysis of any issues.
 For example, inputting your prenup and asking the AI to review the prenup for inconsistencies.
 This may be beneficial for both lawyers and non-lawyers alike.
-But, again, the AI tool is no substitute for a lawyer and it is still best practice to use a real-life attorney for legal review of a contract.
+But, again, the AI tool is no substitute for a lawyer, and it is still best practice to use a real-life attorney for the legal review of a contract.

-Limitations and Considerations
+Limitations and considerations

 While AI can offer valuable support in the creation and review of prenuptial agreements, it is also important to recognize its limitations:

 Prenups are inherently personal documents that can trigger different emotions in different people.
 These emotional and relational aspects of such agreements often require human understanding and empathy.
-For example, you can express to an attorney that you feel stressed and worried about the prenup for XYZ reasons and an attorney can relieve your worries with best practices, experiences, and legal expertise.
+For example, you can express to an attorney that you feel stressed and worried about the prenup for XYZ reasons, and an attorney can relieve your worries with best practices, experiences, and legal expertise.
 This is not really possible to the same extent with AI.

 The integration of AI technology in the realm of prenuptial agreements brings forth a spectrum of ethical concerns that merit careful consideration.
 For starters, there may be privacy concerns as people will be inputting sensitive information into the system.
 Making sure this information is handled carefully may become an issue.
 Secondly, informed consent.
 Users of AI may not fully comprehend what AI is doing with their information and may not be able to provide coherent, informed consent.